 Users often ask us if they should implement an EMR (Electronic Medical Record) or an EHR (Electronic Health Record).
 Do you know the difference?
 Is there a difference?

 drchrono is an all purpose EHR, but some people use the terms “electronic medical record” (“EMR”) and “electronic health record” (“EHR”) interchangeably.
 While it may seem trivial, the difference is quite significant.
-The National Alliance for Health Information Technology (NAHIT) with the Office of the National Coordinator for Health IT (ONC), have established definitions for EMR and EHR.

 For example, EMRs allow clinicians to:

 - Identify which patients are due for preventive screenings or checkups.